rntaquino/Project-Create-and-Mint-Token/README.md

 # Project-Create-and-Mint-Token
-This repository will allow us to create our own token on a local HardHat network and apply the following functionalities such as:
+This repository will allow us to create our token on a local HardHat network and apply the following functionalities such as:

-A new token will be created on the local HardHat network
+o	A new token will be created on the local HardHat network.

-Only contract owner should be able to mint tokens
+o	Only contract owner should be able to mint tokens.

-Any user can transfer tokens
+o	Any user can transfer tokens.

-Any user can burn tokens
+o	Any user can burn tokens.

 ## Getting Started